 Enzyme Assay: A recent development in the diagnosis of Batten disease/NCL is the use of enzyme assays that look for specific missing lysosomal enzymes for Infantile and Late Infantile only.
 This is a quick and easy diagnostic test.

 Genetic/DNA Testing: Each “form” of Batten disease is the result of a different gene.
-Genes for eight of the ten forms have been identified.
+Genes for eight of how to get viagra canada the ten forms have been identified.
 Testing for these is available for diagnosis as well as carrier and prenatal status.

 Is there any treatment?